sharontakhar/be-nc-news/README.md

 My intention here is to mimic the building of a real world backend service (such as reddit, quora, YOU KNOW THE SCORE!) which should provide this information to the front end architecture.

 Connect Locally
-You can either fork this repo and then make your own clone of this repository and run the command npm i to get started.
+You can use the "git clone" command to download this project from a remote server locally.
+The node_modules is not a part of the cloned repo, therefore you need to use "npm install" command to download all the dependencies required.

 Enviroment Variables Files
 please remember to create your environment files as per the below and ensure these are ignored and mentioned in .gitignore by using ".env.\*"